lloydlow/BuffaloAssemblyScripts/README.md

 ### gaps_comparisons
 This folder has the raw datasets of gap and ungapped contigs lengths as well as the R scrips used for analysis.

+### QV_estimation
+Here is the results by Derek Bickhart on QV estimation of the previous short-read based assembly versus the current long-read based assembly.
+The folder contains notes on software requirements and how to run the QV estimation.